-Each series of new issuance notes is a new issue of securities with no established trading market.
+Each series of notes is a new issue of securities with no established trading market.
 We do not intend to apply for the listing of the notes on any securities exchange or for the quotation of the notes on any automated dealer quotation system.
 The underwriters have advised us that they intend to make a market for each series of the notes, but they have no obligation to do so and may discontinue market-making at any time without providing any notice.
 No assurance can be given as to the liquidity of any trading markets for the notes.

 Notes sold by the underwriters to the public will initially be offered at the public offering prices set forth on the cover page of this prospectus supplement.
-Any notes sold by the underwriters to securities dealers may be sold at a discount from the public offering price of up to 0.20% of the principal amount of the 2018 notes, 0.40% of the principal amount of the 2020 notes, 0.40% of the principal amount of the 2026 notes and 0.50% of the principal amount of the 2045 notes to certain other dealers.
-The underwriters may allow, and any such dealer may reallow, a concession not in excess of 0.15% of the principal amount of the 2018 notes, 0.20% of the principal amount of the 2020 notes, 0.25% of the principal amount of the 2026 notes and 0.25% of the principal amount of the 2045 notes on sales to certain other dealers.
+Any notes sold by the underwriters to securities dealers may be sold at a discount from the public offering price of up to 0.40% of the principal amount of the 2027 notes.
+The underwriters may allow, and any such dealer may reallow, a concession not in excess of 0.25% of the principal amount of the 2027 notes and 0.35% of the principal amount of the 2047 notes on sales to certain other dealers.
 After the initial offering of the notes to the public, the underwriters may change the offering price and other selling terms.